 IF DEAUTHORIZATION IS NOT RECOMMENDED...

-Q: What if the no action alternative is selected and the Federal government keeps the site?
+Q: What if the no action alternative is selected and the federal government keeps the USAF site?

-A. The Corps will continue to operate and maintain the sites as long as authorized and funded to do so.
+A. The Corps will continue to operate and maintain the USAF site as long as authorized and funded to do so.